luxi-huang/final-project-megabloks/README.md

 5. Baxter navigates to block, picks it up, and places it in the pyramid location (with left hand)
 6. Baxter repeats steps 3 and 4 until the pyramid is complete

+### My Contribution:
+- Designed Baxter robot Path-planing trajectory by applying Moveit and inverse kinematics, modifed joint velocity limits and scalling to meet desired performance.
+- Programmed Baxter grippers to close and open to grab the Lego pyrimid.
+- control the force on baxter grippers.

 ### Dependencies:
 - This package uses the rethink_ws "package" provided via .rosinstall file from Matt
 - This package also uses a fork of "moveit_robots"